HafsaTazrian/AI_Gaming_Project_Chase_the_Star/README.md

 ```

 This will:
-1. Let you select an algorithm (1-5)
+1. Let us select an algorithm (1-5)
 2. Automatically update config.json
 3. Run the game